Music for Tripping: From Igor Stravinsky’s Paris to David Bowie’s Berlin, Classic Songs That Will Transport You

 Music, like books and films, can magically transport you to another time and place.
 Photo: Westend61/Getty Images

-When travel is difficult or out of the question, I like to take a little musical journey on my own and transport myself with songs.
+When travel isn’t in the cards, I like to take a little musical journey on my own and transport myself with songs.
 It’s a nice way to travel – or to prepare for the next trip.

 Here are five favourite albums that take me to somewhere real or imagined.